Public Trust and Confidence

 • Respondents expressed various concerns around bias in judicial decision-making.

-Click here for a full summary of the ABOTA survey findings.
+Full summary of the ABOTA survey findings

-The “Boiling Point” Perspectives:
+The “Boiling Point” Perspectives

 Finally, IAALS also solicited perspectives of thought leaders within the justice system.
 IAALS is apolitical, and our contribution to the overarching issue of public trust and confidence is the empirical research.
 Yet to bring other voices into this conversation, IAALS curated stakeholder perspectives outside of our own.
 These contributing experts are all engaged in resolving legal problems—whether in courtrooms, in law schools, or as legal counsel—and provide unique, independent perspectives on the issue of public trust.

-Project Team:
+Project Team

 Public Trust and Confidence Project Steering Committee